marzukia/blog/content/posts/demographic-analysis-census.md

 ]
 ---

-I should disclaim in advance, I came up with the idea for thos post in a KFC.
-The concept was straight forward, all businesses have a target market, but how obvious is their target market?
+I should disclaim in advance, I came up with the idea of this post while eating at KFC.
+While eating, I thought to myself, all businesses have a target market, but how obvious is their target market?
+Would it be difficult to find out?

 My intuition tells me that the placement of KFC restaurants would leave an obvious pattern versus something posher like Farro.
 But could I prove it?
 Could I come up with a way to elegantly visualise a target market?

+This post demonstrates all the interesting analytics you can do on businesses with publically available information.

 > **Note**: To international readers, Farro is a premium supermarket, selling much more artisan or niche products than a standard supermarket.